SheetMusic-Team-3/sheet-music-plus-plus/README.md

 # SheetMusic++
 <img src="static/graphics/logo.png" alt="SheetMusic++ logo" width="15%"/>

 SheetMusic++ is a web application that allows users to upload an image of sheet music for digitization into three separate formats: PDF, LilyPond, and MIDI.
-The back-end is comprised of two sequential neural networks that segment and detect individual notes, which are then parsed into these outputs (described in the [Usage](##Usage) section).
+The back-end is comprised of two sequential neural networks that segment and detect individual notes, which are then parsed into these outputs (described in the Usage section).
 This allows musicians to easily transcribe, edit, and listen to their sheet music.

 ## About
 This app was created in 2021 by Kian Chamine, James Karsten, Hilary Nelson, and Jack Weiler, a group of students at Pitzer College enrolled in Software Development at Harvey Mudd College.
-A detailed report that describes the motivations, functional requirements, architecture, algorithms, testing, and limitations can be found [here]().
+A detailed report that describes the motivations, functional requirements, architecture, algorithms, testing, and limitations can be found [here](https://drive.google.com/file/d/1LKn9RH5OBq0s5nwOQoA6K3ehEhGPbUqs/view?usp=sharing).

 ## Usage
 This app is deployed with Python Anywhere and can be accessed via the following link: [www.sheetmusicplusplus.com](https://www.sheetmusicplusplus.com).
-Note that in order to reduce costs, the AWS endpoints are currently shut down, so users cannot currently access
+Note that in order to reduce costs, the AWS endpoints are currently shut down, so users cannot currently proceed to the results page.

 The app is run using the following process:
 1. Use the file browser to select a JPG or PNG image.